Trump's redistricting fight could broaden and last a while with Texas and California as epicenters

 Thad Kousser, a political science professor at the University of California, San Diego, said there is uncertainty but that “Democrats have a path to victory if they can make this a referendum on Donald Trump and his collaboration with Texas to stack the deck in his favor.”

-Further, Pritzker and New York Gov. Kathy Hochul, who also welcomed some Texas lawmakers who left Austin, have promised to explore ways to redraw congressional districts to counter GOP efforts.
+Further, Pritzker and New York Gov. Kathy Hochul, who also welcomed some Texas lawmakers, have promised to explore ways to redraw congressional districts to counter GOP efforts.
 That means Texas and California could simply be blueprints for a multistate redistricting bonanza.

 For their parts, Texas legislators who left declined to say how long they'll hold out.